Enriched monoidal categories I: centers: 2-categories

 In the rest of this subsection, we recall some basic notions and give a few more examples of 2-categories that are useful in this work.
-Let $\CA$ and $\CB$ be monoidal categories. \begin{defn} A \textit{lax-monoidal functor} $F:\CA \to \CB$ is a functor equipped with a morphism $\one_\CB \to F(\one_\CA)$ and a natural transformation $F(x) \otimes F(y) \to F(x \otimes y)$ for $x,y\in\CA$ satisfying the following conditions: \begin{enumerate} \item (lax associativity): for all $x, y, z \in \CA$, the following diagram commutes:
+Let $\CA$ and $\CB$ be monoidal categories. \begin{defn} A \textit{lax-monoidal functor} $F:\CA \to \CB$ is a functor equipped with a morphism $\one_\CB \to F(\one_\CA)$ and a natural transformation $F(x) \otimes F(y) \to F(x \otimes y)$ for $x,y\in\CA$ satisfying the following conditions: \begin{enumerate} \item (lax associativity): for all $x, y, z \in \CA$, the following diagram commutes: \be \ee \item (lax unitality): for all $x \in \CA$, the following diagrams commute: